awsdocs/aws-lambda-developer-guide/doc_source/python-context-object.md

 + The AWS request ID returned to the client that invoked the Lambda function\.
 You can use the request ID for any follow up inquiry with AWS support\.
 +  If the Lambda function is invoked through AWS Mobile SDK, you can learn more about the mobile application calling the Lambda function\.

 AWS Lambda provides this information via the `context` object that the service passes as the second parameter to your Lambda function handler\.
-For more information, see [Lambda Function Handler \(Python\)](python-programming-model-handler-types.md)\.
+For more information, see [AWS Lambda Function Handler in Python](python-programming-model-handler-types.md)\.

 The following sections provide an example Lambda function that uses the `context` object, and then lists all of the available methods and attributes\.